allisonabinger/atlas-the-joy-of-painting-api/README.md

 [The Joy of Painting](https://en.wikipedia.org/wiki/The_Joy_of_Painting) is a television show that ran from 1983 until 1994, and featured the ever-so-tranquil [Bob Ross](https://en.wikipedia.org/wiki/Bob_Ross) instucting the public on the painting techniques, life lessons, and the beauty of nature.
 This project started with a hypothetical news station who had gathered data on the paintings and episodes of the show, but needed a better way for their viewers to search and query different details about the content.
 Starting with CSV and TXT files, **The Joy of Coding** contains a program to query and organize the large amount of data for easier access to viewers.

+With this project, I was instructed to create an API to query and sort paintings, but was given free range on how to store and access the data.
+I found that I was most familiar with MongoDB and decided to use it as my storage hub, and knowing the simplicity of `express`, I decided that it would be the best quick API to spin up while I focued on my sorting and filtering logic.

 # Data Structure

 Each entry in the database is unique to the painting that was made.
 It contains attribtues for the user to search and organize by: